As digital marketing experts, we’ve been asked this question by dozens of clients. “So Google Ads vs Facebook Ads, which is better for my business?”

-Both are great, and yes one can be better than the other depending on your business, your audience, and your goals.
+Both are great online advertising methods, and yes one can be better than the other depending on your business, your target audience, and your goals.
 Let’s take a look, shall we?

 The Big Debate on Google Ads vs Facebook Ads

 We understand that small businesses often have a limited marketing budget and deciding where to use their ad spend dollars can be extremely challenging.
-Let alone completely understanding the difference between Google Ads vs Facebook Ads.
-Which is why we are taking it upon ourselves to solve and put out some clarity to this debate once and for all.
-And in the process, help fellow business owners decide which one gets the best return on their marketing investment.
+Let alone completely understanding the difference between Google Ads vs Facebook Ads, which is why we are taking it upon ourselves to solve and put out some clarity to this debate once and for all.
+And in the process, help fellow business owners decide which one gets the best return on their marketing strategy and investment.

 Before jumping straight to the part where we tell you which one gets you a better ROI in the epic battle of Google Ads vs Facebook Ads, let’s start by looking at some of the main differences between the two.

 The advances in technology over the years has given us as marketers and even consumers more choices than we could have possibly imagined in our lifetime.
 As a result, it has changed how we find, deliver, and receive information.
 It has even changed how to shop for and purchase products today.